-- 1. we must predict the performance of end-to-end Key performance Indicators based on a collection of features.
-While propositions have been done in Virtualized Networks [5], we expect to push here the problem further to address the inter-domain scenario. - we will select which metrics (aka features) to collect and to report from the different domains to make accurate predictions, even with complex interactions (each domain is itself divided in slices, etc.)

-3. we cannot have perfectly accurate measurement, and our algorithms have to accommodate uncertainty.
+- 3. we must predict the performance of end-to-end Key performance Indicators based on a collection of features (aka metrics) from the different domains, even with complex interactions.
+While propositions have been done in Virtualized Networks [5], we expect to push here the problem further to address the inter-domain scenario. - 4. we cannot have perfectly accurate measurement, and our algorithms have to accommodate uncertainty.
 Thus, we expect to leverage on Reinforcement Learning to explore the different set of solutions, and adapt the internal models accordingly.
 The models must keep on reflecting the actual performance measured in real-time.